bitrise-io/devcenter/_articles/en/reviews/deploying-your-middleman-website-with-bitrise-draft.md

 The above code installs the dependencies specified in your `Gemfile`, and runs a Middleman build on the virtual machine.

-## 6. Deploy to Amazon S3: Add an Amazon S3 bucket sync to your Workflow steps
+## Deploying to Amazon S3: Add an Amazon S3 bucket sync to your Workflow steps

 Now we are going to add and customize an Amazon S3 bucket sync to the Workflow steps.
 Click on the _Add new Step_ button and select `Amazon S3 bucket sync` from the step list.